Travis

 Your certificate is now generated and saved on your Travis CI Enterprise platform machine.
 However, you must take additional steps to configure your Travis CI Enterprise instance to use the new certificate.
 Please see the Using a Let’s Encrypt certificate section for instructions.

-Using a Let’s Encrypt certificate in TCIE 2.x #
+Let’s Encrypt certificate in TCIE 2.x #

 Your Travis CI Enterprise instance will be unavailable during this process.